zenprospect/slate/source/includes/_people_organizations.md

 ZenProspect's people enrichment API lets you enter a set of criteria about a person and receive rich information about them.
 This is useful for:

-- Finding the email address of a person
+- Finding the email address of a person when you already have their name + company
 - Given an email address of a person, enriching your database with other information like industry, company size, technologies, etc.
+- Given a ZenProspect Person ID, see detailed information about them

 ### HTTP Request